The Friends of the Green - Croxley Green

 History of the Pub: HERE

-The earliest known reference to the Coach and Horses is 1774 and was reputed to have had a bell under the eaves so that late night travellers could summon the landlord to 'open up'.
+The earliest known reference to the Coach and Horses is 1774,when it was reputed to have had a bell under the eaves so that late night travelers could summon the landlord to 'open up'.

-Adjacent to the pub and shown on early maps a cherry orchard existed and according to local information were mainly the cooking variety.
+Adjacent to the pub, and shown on early maps, a cherry orchard existed and according to local information the cherries were mainly of the cooking variety.
 A team of cherry pickers hired usually in June & July visited all the orchards surrounding The Green.

 In 1825 it is described as having a barn, yards and garden and orchard of just over 2 acres.
 Adjacent to the car park is a row of private houses built c1930's that would have been part of the orchard site.

-Adjacent to the pub and shown on early maps a cherry orchard existed and according to local information were mainly the cooking variety.
+Adjacent to the pub, and shown on early maps, a cherry orchard existed and according to local information the cherries were mainly of the cooking variety.
 A team of cherry pickers hired usually in June & July visited all the orchards surrounding The Green.

 In 1825 it is described as having a barn, yards and garden and orchard of just over 2 acres.
 Adjacent to the car park is a row of private houses built c1930's that would have been part of the orchard site.